SolidLabResearch/WhatsInAPod/content/graph_centric.md

 the documents `/contacts/work/amal.ttl` and `/contacts/sports/amal.ttl`,
 wherein
 the containers `/contacts/work/` and `/contacts/sports/`
-could have different policies associated with them.
+can have different policies associated with them.
 From the perspective of a consumer, neither document is more authoritative than the other, as they are generated from the same triples in the underlying knowledge graph.